NFL Rumors: Insider Gives Update On Seattle’s Plan For Russell Wilson Amid Trade Reports

 Russell Wilson is likely staying put this offseason, an NFL insider reports.

-There have been growing rumors in the past week that the Seattle Seahawks could consider trading their Super Bowl-winning quarterback, which would make him part of what is expected to be an unprecedented offseason of quarterback moves that could see as many as 20 teams with new signal callers next season.
-A number of other top signal callers, including Deshaun Watson and Carson Wentz, are rumored to be on the trading block this offseason.
+There have been growing rumors in the past week that the Seattle Seahawks could consider trading their Super Bowl-winning quarterback, which would make him part of what is expected to be an unprecedented offseason of quarterback moves that could see as many as 20 teams with new signal-callers next season.
+A number of other top quarterbacks, including Deshaun Watson and Carson Wentz, are rumored to be on the trading block this offseason.

 Josina Anderson threw some cold water on the rumors, however, with the Undefined with Josina Anderson host reporting that the Seahawks have no intention of trading him.